 "GOING PLACES" VAN SERVICE 505-1172

-If you are 60 years of age or older, can get in and out of a van under your own power, and occasionally need transportation, call the Parks & Recreation office at 505-1172 for information.
-We take request for transportation every Monday morning for appointments the rest of the week.
+This service is for City of Tonawanda residents only, 60 years of age or older, who are capable of getting in and out of the van without assistance.
+The van is available Tuesday through Friday beginning at 7:30am.
+Last pick up is 2:30pm.
+We take request for transportation every Monday morning for appointments that week.
 The cost is minimal, a donation of $2.00 each way for appointments in our city and $3.00 each way for Kenmore, Buffalo, Williamsville and Amherst appointments.
 We work on a priority basis - doctor and hospital appointments are first, then banking and grocery shopping.
+Contact the Parks and Rec office at 505-1172 for more information and to get an application.
 This service is made possible by the City of Tonawanda, Erie County Department of Senior Services, and the NYS Office for the Aging.

 CURRENT SENIOR CLUB OFFICERS:

 Treasurer: Carol Dammann

 Dinner meetings are held on the last Monday of each month.
 Tickets must be purchased by the Friday before the meeting.
 Call the center for more information.

 The center has a small library of hard cover and pocket books along with jigsaw puzzles.
 Stop in and see what is available for our members.

 8-BALL BILLIARD TOURNAMENT

 9 BALL TOURNAMENT